 This 12 month deadline has nothing to do with IRB closure, publication, data analysis, etc. so be prepared to your data within 12 months of your last study visit.

 Briefly, before enrollment begins.
-Applicable Clinical Trials are required under 42 CFR Part 11 to register within 21 days of enrolling the first subject, but NIH and ICMJE policy both require registration prior to the start of enrollment.
+Applicable Clinical Trials and NIH-funded clinical trials are required to register within 21 days of enrolling the first subject.
+However, ICMJE policy requires registration prior to the start of enrollment.

 Reporting basic results data to ClinicalTrials.gov, if required